 Language 3

-Language 3 further enhances your language skills in French, German, Arabic, Italian, Mandarin or Spanish and introduces you to a new culture and way of life.
-It is suitable if you have studied the prior language module in the previous year of this degree or if you can demonstrate equivalent knowledge of your target language (though you will not be able to study a language you are already fluent or proficient in).
+Language 3 enables you to build on and develop your previous language knowledge in French, German, Arabic, Italian, Mandarin or Spanish.
+You must have either studied the prior language module in the previous year or be able to demonstrate equivalent knowledge of your target language (though you will not be able to study a language you are already fluent or proficient in).
 The language levels available will be determined by the continuation of corresponding groups from the previous language module.
-You will develop language skills to a level of proficiency that will enable you to spend time living or working abroad.
-Classes will be conducted as much as possible in the target language.
-They will be taught in an interactive, communicative manner, using authentic materials in the target language.
-Emphasis will be on speaking and listening, with appropriate attention also being paid to other skills.
+You will gain the language skills necessary to become a more proficient user of the language.
+Classes will be taught in an interactive and communicative manner using authentic materials to promote meaningful communication.
+They will be conducted in the target language as much as possible.
+Emphasis will be on speaking and listening, with appropriate attention also being paid to other communication skills.
 Other work will include a variety of tasks which may be completed in the Language Centre.

 Module code: TLC3000